$276M settlement reached in Alabama opioid cases - NewsBreak

 As part of their settlement, Johnson & Johnson will pay $70.3 million to Alabama and its subdivisions in one payment in 2022.
 Those funds will also be split 50/50.

-The third settlement is from McKesson, a pharmaceutical distributor, who will pay the state and its subdivisions $141 million over nine years and the funds will be split 50/50.Fairhope teen on life support after crash while family searches for answers
+The third settlement is from McKesson, a pharmaceutical distributor, who will pay the state and its subdivisions $141 million over nine years and the funds will be split 50/50.Locals recognize National Crime Victims’ Rights Week

 Marshall said if Alabama had stayed part of the national lawsuits the state would have received less money and instead of being paid mostly in lump sums the funds would have been paid over several years